 Explanation of the American Red Cross Plasma Donation Policy

-The American Red Cross Plasma Donation policy is rooted in the principle of volunteerism and altruism.
+The American Red Cross Plasma Donation policy is rooted in the principles of volunteerism and altruism.
 They believe that blood and plasma donations should be given freely out of a desire to help others.

 The policy does not provide financial compensation to donors, aiming to ensure that the quality and safety of the donations are not compromised.